PylarBear/pybear-dask/README.rst

 anticipated to be July 2025.
 If you really want to try it out, the only way to install pybear-dask is from TestPyPI using ``pip``::

-   pip install -i https://test.pypi.org/simple/ pybear
+   pip install -i https://test.pypi.org/simple/ pybear-dask

 In the future, pip install from PyPI using ``pip``::